 Messrs.
 Brooks, Hoffman, Meyer, and Wallop serve as members of the Audit Committee, with Mr. Meyer as Chairman.
-The Audit Committee, which consists of Directors who are not employees of the Company, met two times in 1999.
+The Audit Committee, which consists of members who are "independent" as defined in the New York Stock Exchange listing standards, met five times in 2000.
 The Audit Committee recommends to the Board of Directors of the Company the appointment of independent accountants to serve as auditors for the following year, subject to ratification by the shareholders at the Annual Meeting; meets periodically with the independent accountants, internal auditors, and appropriate personnel responsible for the management of the Company and subsidiary companies concerning the adequacy of internal controls and the objectivity of the financial reporting of the Company; and reviews and approves the scope of the audit and fees for audit and non-audit services performed by the independent accountants.
 The independent accountants and the Company's internal auditors each meet alone with the Audit Committee and have access at any time to the Audit Committee.

 Messrs.
 Brooks, Edwards, Hoffman, and Ratcliffe serve as members of the Executive Committee, with Mr. Ratcliffe as Chairman.
-The Executive Committee, which did not meet in 1999, exercises, during the intervals between the meetings of the Board of Directors, all the powers of the Board of Directors in the management of the business, properties and affairs of the Company, except certain powers enumerated in the By-Laws of the Company.
+The Executive Committee, which did not meet in 2000, exercises, during the intervals between the meetings of the Board of Directors, all the powers of the Board of Directors in the management of the business, properties and affairs of the Company, except certain powers enumerated in the By-Laws of the Company.

 Messrs.
 Edwards, McNally, Urquhart, and Wallop serve as members of the Compensation Committee, with Mr. Edwards as Chairman.
-The Compensation Committee, which met two times in 1999, is charged with the duties of recommending to the Board of Directors the remuneration (salary plus additional compensation and benefits) of the Chief Executive Officer and, after consultation with him, the remuneration of all other corporate officers; reviewing the remuneration for senior executives; approving stock option grants; recommending (for approval) to the Board of Directors pension changes, and other significant benefits or perquisites; reviewing the existing senior executive resources of the Company and the plans for the development of qualified candidates, and reporting to the Board of Directors annually; recommending to the Board of Directors (for approval) changes proposed by the Chief Executive Officer pertaining to organization structure or appointment of the Company's officers; and conducting annually with the Chief Executive Officer an appraisal of the performance of the Chief Executive Officer and reviewing the latter's appraisal of the performance of the other members of the Company's key management group.
+The Compensation Committee, which met two times in 2000, is charged with the duties of recommending to the Board of Directors the remuneration (salary plus additional compensation and benefits) of the Chief Executive Officer and, after consultation with him, the remuneration of all other corporate officers; reviewing the remuneration for senior executives; approving stock option grants; recommending (for approval) to the Board of Directors pension changes, and other significant benefits or perquisites; reviewing the existing senior executive resources of the Company and the plans for the development of qualified candidates, and reporting to the Board of Directors annually; recommending to the Board of Directors (for approval) changes proposed by the Chief Executive Officer pertaining to organization structure or appointment of the Company's officers; and conducting annually with the Chief Executive Officer an appraisal of the performance of the Chief Executive Officer and reviewing the latter's appraisal of the performance of the other members of the Company's key management group.